letronganhtu/AI-SearchAlgorithms/README.md

 - Subject: Introduction to AI - 20CLC07
 - Instructor: Bui Tien Len & Nguyen Ngoc Duc
 - Source code about each algorithm is in file `student_functions.py`
+- You can see the example of command line in file `Main.py`